Qualification Exam Frequently Asked Questions (FAQs)

 An individual associated with a firm must register with FINRA and possess either a General Securities (Series 7) or a Corporate Securities (Series 62) registration to effect transactions in CDs that are structured as securities.
 In general, an ordinary CD issued by a regulated financial institution and insured by the Federal Deposit Insurance Corporation (FDIC) is not considered to be a security.
 However, the marketing and distribution of a CD may create a security under the federal securities laws, which, as noted above, would require an individual associated with a firm to possess either the General Securities (Series 7) or Corporate Securities (Series 62) registration to effect transactions in such products.

-Beginning October 1, 2018, to obtain a General Securities (Series 7) registration, an individual must pass the Security Industry Essentials® (SIE®) Exam and the revised Series 7 exam.
-FINRA is retiring the Series 62 exam.
-Individuals will no longer be able to take the Series 62 exam after September 30, 2018.
+To obtain a General Securities (Series 7) registration, an individual must pass the Securities Industry Essentials® (SIE®) Exam and the revised Series 7 exam.
+FINRA has retired the Series 62 exam.
+Individuals who have a valid Corporate Securities (Series 62) registration may continue to use the registration to effect permitted transactions.
 For more information, refer to Regulatory Notice 17-30.

 2. If I pass a FINRA exam, do I still have to take the Series 63 exam?

-3. Is there a pre-requisite requirement for the Municipal Fund Securities Principal (Series 51) Exam?
+3. Is there a prerequisite requirement for the Municipal Fund Securities Principal Exam (Series 51)?

 An individual seeking to qualify as a Municipal Fund Securities Principal must be qualified as a General Securities Principal (Series 24) or Investment Company/Variable Contracts Principal (Series 26).

-Beginning October 1, 2018, individuals will no longer be able to request a Foreign Associate registration.
-An individual registered as a Foreign Associate as of September 30, 2018, may continue to maintain that registration.
+FINRA has retired the Foreign Associate registration.
+An individual currently registered as a Foreign Associate may continue to maintain that registration.
 However, if the individual subsequently terminates their Foreign Associate registration with FINRA, they will not be able to re-register as a Foreign Associate.
 For more information, refer to Regulatory Notice 17-30.

 1. Who is eligible for registration as a Foreign Associate?
-What functions may an individual holding a Foreign Associate registration perform at a firm?
+What functions is an individual holding a Foreign Associate registration permitted to perform at a firm?

-An individual holding a Foreign Associate registration who is not a citizen, national or resident of the U.S. or any of its territories or possessions who does not engage in securities activities with or for any resident, citizen or national of the U.S may engage in securities activities for the firm outside the jurisdiction of the U.S. only.
+An individual holding a Foreign Associate registration who is not a citizen, national or resident of the U.S. or any of its territories or possessions who does not engage in securities activities with or for any resident, citizen or national of the U.S is permitted to engage in securities activities for the firm outside the jurisdiction of the U.S. only.

-3. In what capacity may an individual registered as a Foreign Associate act on behalf of a firm?
+2. In what capacity is an individual registered as a Foreign Associate permitted to act on behalf of a firm?

-An individual holding a Foreign Associate registration may act in any registered capacity on behalf of the firm that is consistent with this designation.
+An individual holding a Foreign Associate registration is permitted to act in any registered capacity on behalf of the firm in a manner that is consistent with this designation.
 This can include acting as a trader or being the registered person responsible for servicing accounts of a foreign national.

-4. In what capacity may a foreign finder act on behalf of a firm?
+3. In what capacity is a foreign finder permitted to act on behalf of a firm?

 Foreign finders are not considered associated persons of a firm.
 The sole involvement of a foreign finder is the initial referral of non-U.S. customers to the firm.